 The smell of rotten eggs and black stains may indicate the presence of hydrogen sulfide in your well water.
 If your water is discolored, this could be a sign of corroding copper pipes.
 You may need to check your well water pipes for rust or corrosion.

 While some home buyers may see a property with well water as a disadvantage due to the need for constant maintenance, well water can positively impact the value of your home.
 The exact value will vary depending on the property, water quality, well type, and age of the well.

 Having well water may negatively impact your property value if the water is contaminated or the well is damaged.
 Before moving into a home with well water, you should conduct an appraisal to determine if the presence of well water can increase your home appreciation rate in the future.

 Don’t let the presence of a well deter you from moving into a house.
 While a house with well water requires maintenance and proper attention, well water offers multiple benefits.
 You’ll have a fresher water source, no water bill, and it may increase your property value.

 If you’re considering moving into a house with well water, it’s important to draw up a moving checklist to avoid any surprises.
 Start by researching living in a property with well water, maintenance tips and the benefits of a well inspection.

-Green homes are a good choice for eco-conscious homeowners wanting to reduce their carbon footprint and live healthier.
-But just what is a green home anyway?
+Green homes are a good choice for eco-conscious homeowners who want to reduce their carbon footprint and live healthier.
+Learn more about what a green home is.